 Looking for Outlander locations around Preston Mill?

-If you’re in East Lothian there are some Outlander filming locations nearby that would be the perfect add on to a day out.
+If you’re in East Lothian there are some Outlander filming locations nearby that would be the perfect add-on to a day out.

 Gosford House in East Lothian was featured in 2 series of Outlander.
 In series 2 it played the Royal stables at Versailles and in series 3 it doubled up as Helwater Estate and the Earl of Ellesmere’s House.
-Open days held throughout the year, find more here.
+Open days are held throughout the year, find more here.

 Newhailes Estate is another National Trust Property that featured in season 4 as Governor Tyron’s home and Arniston House featured as the theatre in North Carolina where Jamie and Claire attended a play in Wilmington with Governor Tyron.
 This is also where Claire saves Edward Fanning’s life.

 Craigmillar Castle as you head into the city centre of Edinburgh featured as Ardsmuir Prison in series 3.
-As well as an Outlander location its a great castle to visit which is a lot quieter than Edinburgh Castle.
+As well as an Outlander location it’s a great castle to visit which is a lot quieter than Edinburgh Castle.